ulrich-hansen/desktop-theme-kit/readme.markdown

 ![headline](http://lazybrowndog.net/debian/desktop-theme-kit/screenshots/headline.png)

-In the past, graphics like wallpapers, login screens, lock screens or boot menus had to be configured in various places.
+In the past, graphics like wallpapers, login screens, lock screens or boot menus in Debian GNU/Linux had to be configured in various places.
 And sometimes it was still hard to get it to work.

 Now the desktop-theme-kit can do this for you.